-Create a compelling "movement journey" for campaign participants

-Traditionally, organizers have worked to move people up the "ladder of engagement," encouraging them to get more involved by starting with small actions and promoting a sense of efficacy and community to motivate bigger commitments.25 Digital campaigns can extend that ladder to people who otherwise could not reach the lowest rung.
+Create a compelling "movement journey" for campaign participants community to motivate bigger commitments.24 Digital campaigns can extend that ladder to people who otherwise could not reach the lowest rung.
 Online tools allow organizers to involve new participants, even those who are only prepared for low-level commitments.
 Movements can leverage even low-level participation to demonstrate power to decision makers.
 For example, the test refusal movement won widespread participation from busy parents and teachers who found easy opportunities to share viral social media content.
 As validated by actual test refusal numbers, many of these people then expanded their involvement in the movement by opting their children out of tests and talking with fellow parents and teachers.